igloz/UARTBootloader/README.md

 ## Discrepancies with the original AterLux project

 * Size of bootloader.
 This version occupies 1024 bytes of memory.
 * Size of flash memory of supported MCUs.
-This version works on MCUs with more than 64 kBytes of flash memory.
+This version can work on MCUs with more than 64 kBytes of flash memory.
 * Features.
 This version supports **Automatic baudrate detection** and **Connect timeout** features.
 * Number of bytes to encode page number/number of pages.
 Two bytes are used instead of one byte.
 * Number of bytes in *HARDWARE_ID*.
 The size of *HARDWARE_ID* is 15 bytes instead of 14.